-This course will introduce to wide array of ideas, concepts, and problems with energy, power, and justice.
+This course serves as an introduction to geography through a tour of world regions.
 There is a lot to cover here, and it important that you all are prepared to think critically.
 Critical thinking is bolded here because it will be our most useful tool throughout this course.
 Take a quick look at a definition of critical thinking from the Foundation for Critical Thinking: